Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "They ain’t extinct."

 "Yeah.
 There’s that.
 Whole lotta other species ain’t so lucky.
-But they won’t never be the same again...what about the Hierarchy?"
+But they won’t never be the same again... what about the Hierarchy?"

-*"Bupkis.* No confirmed relay signals, no biodrone or agent activity come ‘ta light.
+"*Bupkis.* No confirmed relay signals, no biodrone or agent activity come ‘ta light.
 They’re either dead an’ gone without even a whimper, or they’re in *deep* hiding.
 Only thing that *might* be them is some weird reports outta EiMeYrU-Uym Relic territory o’ fast, quiet, sneaky ships that don’t take kindly ‘ta visitors.
 Blew up an archaeological dig and took a swipe at the *Stray Fortune."*

 "They’re okay?"

 "Yeah, they jumped out.
 An’ now they’re on their way back ‘ta the area with Hoeff an’ his men."

-"Good...what’s ‘yer gut tell you?"
+"Good... what’s ‘yer gut tell you?"

 "Well, I wouldn’t bet either o’ my nuts on it bein’ Hierarchy," Vark growled.
 "But I don’t believe they’re just gone all quiet-like, either.
 An’ it’s hard ‘ta see who else it could be."